ethanhs/pyhooked/readme.md

 under certain conditions;
 Hooked is licensed under the GPL v2, or at your choice, any later version.
 This program comes with the gpl in a .txt file.

+#####New: You can use it under the LGPL too.
+The license choice is entirely up to you.

 ####Alternative licensing -
 If you want to use this in a commercial product, or not under the GPL, contact me and I will consider allowing licensing under a different license.